chopin-coding/track-movies/README.md

 # track-movies
 A containerized movie-tracker app using FastAPI and MongoDB.
-Maybe I'll add a frontent in the future.
+Maybe I'll add a frontend in the future.